 Autopsy is used for analyzing the lost data in different types.
 Mostly, the deleted files are recovered using Autopsy.
 It does not matter which file type you are looking for because it organizes the data neatly.

 When you are extracting or recovering the files, it will ask you to choose the destination where you want the data to be exported.
 If you have not chosen the destination, then it will export the data to the folder that you made at the start of the case (Create a New Case) by default.

 4 Is it Possible to Use Autopsy to Recover Files from Android?

 No. Autopsy is unable to recover files from an Android device directly.
 Although, if you can use a tool to extract the data in the form of physical volume, Autopsy can read the files and help in recovering the data from Android.
 But solely, Autopsy cannot recover files from Android.

 Autopsy is an excellent tool for recovering the data from an external hard drive or any computer.
 If you have deleted any files accidentally, Autopsy can help you to recover the data in the most organized fashion.
 It is a free tool but requires a library, The Sleuth Kit to help analyze and recover the lost data.

-A better alternative to this tool is the iMyFone D-Back Hard Drive Recovery Expert, which is much simpler and easier.
+A better alternative to this tool is the iMyFone D-Back, which is much simpler and easier.
 Moreover, this tool is compatible with different operating systems and supports multiple file systems.
 It is a paid tool, but it has many benefits that users can enjoy.